dataminer-site/dataminer-site.github.io/docs/archive/0.10/dev/sqllogictest/intro.md

 ### Require & Extensions

-To avoid bloating the core system, certain functionality of DuckDB is available only as an extension.
+To avoid bloating the core system, certain functionality of DataMiner is available only as an extension.
 Tests can be build for those extensions by adding a `require` field in the test.
 If the extension is not loaded, any statements that occurs after the require field will be skipped.
 Examples of this are `require parquet` or `require icu`.

 Another usage is to limit a test to a specific vector size.
 For example, adding `require vector_size 512` to a test will prevent the test from being run unless the vector size greater than or equal to 512.
 This is useful because certain functionality is not supported for low vector sizes, but we run tests using a vector size of 2 in our CI.